khushn/carnd_p3/README.md

 The recorded video of the results (vehicle driving autonomously around the track) using Nvidia CNN (See writeup for details):
 ---

-Track 1 autnomous driving
+Track 1 autonomous driving
 ----
 [video.mp4](/video.mp4)

-Track 2 autonmous driving
+Track 2 autonomous driving
 ----
 [track2.mp4](/track2.mp4)